lewinschmitt/lewinschmitt.github.io/index.md

 ## Teaching

 I am currently teaching a seminar on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324){:target="_blank"} for the Master's in International Relations programme at IBEI.
-Moreover, I will be teaching a course on "Machine Learning for the Social Sciences" at IBEI next academic year.
+Moreover, I will be teaching a course on "Machine Learning for the Social Sciences" and one on "Advanced Social Research" at IBEI next academic year (2022-2023).

 ## Work in progress